 counting in objects using number names in order using 1:1 correspondance, one more and one less, addition and subtraction, double and halving, number bonds, shapes and their properties, time (o'clock) and money (coins).

-Take a look at the some of the learning we have been doing in class...
+Take a look at the some of the learning we have previously done in Reception...

 Oh no!!!
 The Evil Pea from 'Supertato' has been playing tricks on us in class this week and his latest trick was making numbers vanish!
 Our job was to work out what the missing number was in each number sentence.
 We worked as a team using numicon to help us work out the answers.
 You can not beat us Evil Pea!